camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 New projects should typically be started using Camunda Platform 8.

 Existing solutions using Camunda Platform 7 might simply keep running on Camunda Platform 7.
-The platform has ongoing support, so there is no need to rush on a migration project.
+The platform has ongoing [support](https://docs.camunda.org/enterprise/announcement/), so there is no need to rush on a migration project.

 You should consider migrating existing Camunda Platform 7 solutions if:

 - You are looking to leverage a SaaS offering (e.g. to reduce the effort for hardware or infrastructure setup and maintenance).
 - You are in need of performance at scale and/or improved resilience.
-- You are in need of certain features that can only be found in Camunda Platform 8 (e.g. [BPMN message buffering](/components/concepts/messages.md#message-buffering), big [multi-instance constructs](/components/modeler/bpmn/multi-instance/multi-instance.md), the new Connectors framework, or the improved collaboration features in web modeler).
+- You are in need of certain features that can only be found in Camunda Platform 8 (e.g. [BPMN message buffering](/components/concepts/messages.md#message-buffering), big [multi-instance constructs](/components/modeler/bpmn/multi-instance/multi-instance.md), the new Connectors framework, or the improved collaboration features in Web Modeler).

 ## Prepare for smooth migrations

-Sometimes you might not be able to use Camunda 8 right away as described in [What to do When You Can’t Quickly Migrate to Camunda 8](https://camunda.com/blog/2022/05/what-to-do-when-you-cant-quickly-migrate-to-camunda-8/).
+Sometimes you might not be able to use Camunda Platform 8 right away as described in [What to do When You Can’t Quickly Migrate to Camunda 8](https://camunda.com/blog/2022/05/what-to-do-when-you-cant-quickly-migrate-to-camunda-8/).
 In this case, you will keep developing Camunda Platform 7 process solutions, but you should establish some practices as quickly as possible to ease migration projects later on.

 To implement Camunda Platform 7 process solutions that can be easily migrated, stick to the following rules and development practices: